Blog archive

 Week notes #22-24

 The last couple of weeks have been dominated by one topic – infrastructure.
 As mentioned in my previous week notes, we’ve been designing and building out the production infrastructure for the View Driving Record service at DVLA.
 Lots of effort has gone into talking to suppliers, designing what we need and spinning it all up.
-We’ve been working closely with colleagues from GDS and HMRC who have used similar patterns and who are also in the process of spinning up their infrastructure services.

 13 October 2013